-No inspection of any roof void or flat roof area was possible due to health and safety restrictions.
+No inspection of any roof void area was possible due to the health and safety restrictions.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.